Are gun barrels heat treated

 4. Optimized mechanical properties: By carefully controlling the heat treatment process, the mechanical properties of the barrel material can be tailored to meet specific requirements.
 This includes factors such as hardness, toughness, and ductility, which are important for proper functioning and performance.

-See also Should a heat gun smoke
+See also How to solder copper pipe with a heat gun

 Overall, heat treatment plays a vital role in ensuring the quality and performance of gun barrels.
 It enhances their strength, durability, resistance to wear and corrosion, dimensional stability, and mechanical properties.
 Without proper heat treatment, gun barrels would be more prone to failure and have shorter lifespans.